 22. Be brave.

 Life has so many challenges.
-Put on your brave panties and do what you need to do to conquer it.
+At 36 years of age, I can say that I am putting on my big girl panties and being brave.
+Put on your brave panties and do what you need to do to conquer whatever quest you need to.

 23. See everything that you can see.